 Recent research publications

-Ho, D., McAllister, S. (in press).
-Are health professional competency assessments transferable across cultures?
+Ho, D., McAllister, S. Are health professional competency assessments transferable across cultures?
 A preliminary validity study.
-Assessment and Evaluation in Higher Education, pp. 1-15.
+Assessment and Evaluation in Higher Education, 43(7), pp. 1069-1083.

 King, L., Belan, I., Wilson, C. (in press).
 Are there still barriers to MET calls-Metropolitan and regional nurses' and midwives' perspectives?

 Schut, S., Driessen, E., van Tartwijk, J., van der Vleuten, C., Heeneman, S. (in press).
 Stakes in the eye of the beholder: An international study of learners' perceptions within programmatic assessment.
-Medical Education.
+Medical Education, 52, pp. 654-663.

-Tierney, O., Sweet, L., Houston, D. & Ebert, L. (in press).
-A historical account of the governance of midwifery education in Australia and the evolution of the Continuity of Care Experience.
-Women and Birth.
+Tierney, O., Sweet, L., Houston, D. & Ebert, L. A historical account of the governance of midwifery education in Australia and the evolution of the continuity of care experience.
+Women and Birth,